apoorvasa03/Practice/react/index.md

  4. ### how does the single page application works (SPA)
       The SPA is a web application that interacts with the user by dynamically rewriting the current page, rather than loading entire new pages from the server.
 The main advantage of a single-page application is its speed

- 5. ### what are props
-    Props are inputs to components, They are data passed down from a parent component to a child component

  6. ### what are states
       State of a component is an object that holds some information that may change over the lifetime of the component

   7. ### What is the difference between state and props?
       Both props and state are plain JavaScript objects.
 While both of them hold information that influences the output of render, they are different in their functionality with respect to component.
 Props get passed to the component similar to function parameters whereas state is managed within the component similar to variables declared within a function.

-  8. ### what are keys in react ?
-      Keys help React identify which items have changed, are added, or are removed.
-Keys should be given to the elements inside the array to give the elements a stable identity:

   8. ### what are Redux ?
          1. redux is the open source javascript library for state management.